duncan-bayne/toy-robot/README.md

 I made the following assumptions:

+ * multiple valid PLACE statements are valid
  * case-sensitivity was by design (e.g. `PLACE` but not `place`)
  * abbreviations are not allowed (e.g. `NORTH` but not `N`)
  * comma separators are required (e.g. `0,0,NORTH` but not `0 0 NORTH`)
  * this is a UNIX program (so it observes the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html) and only reports on errors or when instructed)

-Depending upon the time available and the background of the intended users, those assumptions could easily be challenged.
+Depending upon the time available and the background of the intended users, some of those assumptions could easily be challenged.
 E.g. Windows users are not used to case sensitivity or silent success.

 Specs, documentation and quality checks are automated through rake.
 E.g. to display a list of all tasks: